-Any Housing Development outside the Development Boundary will be regarded as lying within the Countryside as defined in para.
-12.47 of the Core Strategy to which RDC policies RA2 and RA3 relate, and therefore will only be permitted provided it complies with provisions of other relevant policies in this Plan and RDC policy documents.
+Any development outside the Development Boundary will be regarded as lying within the Countryside as defined in paragraph 12.47 of the Core Strategy to which RDC policies RA2 and RA3 relate, and therefore will only be permitted provided it complies with provisions of other relevant policies in this Plan and RDC policy documents.
+Infill development will be considered acceptable within the built-up area subject to the other policies in the development plan.